Celebrating 30 Years as Lurie Cancer Center

 “Thirty years ago, the cancer program at Northwestern could affectionately be referred to as an almost ‘mom and pop’ operation with a small cadre of very good clinicians and individual scientists,” Dr. Gradishar recalled.
 “Lurie Cancer Center is now one of the premier cancer programs in the U.S. with an integrated research enterprise.
 Our scientists have made important contributions to the understanding of the genesis of cancer, its progression, and strategies to treat and prevent it.
 Our clinical investigators have led innumerable clinical trials over the years that introduced new drugs, therapies, and technologies that have changed the standard of care for cancer treatment.”

-Kathleen Green, PhD, the Joseph L. Mayberry, Sr., Professor of Pathology and Toxicology, and associate director of basic science research at Lurie Cancer Center, has also seen Lurie Cancer Center’s incredible progress first hand.
+Kathleen Green, PhD, the Joseph L. Mayberry, Sr., Professor of Pathology and Toxicology, and associate director of basic science research at Lurie Cancer Center, has also seen the incredible progress first hand.

 “I joined Northwestern’s faculty in 1987, so I had the honor of being here for the naming of the Lurie Cancer Center and witnessing the subsequent growth of our research enterprise and steep trajectory in the impact and translational nature of our research,” she shared.
 “New eras of cancer metabolism, cancer epigenetics, and tumor immunology and immunotherapy have emerged over this time changing the face of clinical treatments.
 Particularly impressive has been progress in targeted therapies to re-activate immune system T-cells and increase anti-tumor immune response in multiple types of cancer.”

 Dr. Green added that collaboration between basic science and clinical teams, across Northwestern’s Chicago and Evanston campuses, is key to Lurie Cancer Center’s ability to bring scientific advances to patients.
 One example is the development of spherical nucleic acids (SNAs), very small particles that can be functionalized with nucleic acids to change gene expression and stimulate immune cells to target cancer.
 Collaboration between Alexander Stegh, PhD, associate professor of Neurology and Medicine in the Division of Hematology and Oncology, and Chad Mirkin, PhD, the George B. Rathmann Professor of Chemistry, and their teams led to the first in-human clinical trial of SNAs to treat recurrent glioblastoma brain cancer.
-The successful results of that trial, headed by Priya Kumthekar, MD, at Lurie Cancer Center, were published this year in the journal Science Translational Medicine.
+The successful results of that trial, headed by Priya Kumthekar, MD, associate professor or Neurology and Medicine in Hematology and Oncology, were published this year in the journal Science Translational Medicine.

 Philanthropy is the fuel behind much of Lurie Cancer Center’s success.
-Gifts from thousands of generous donors, with the Lurie family leading the way, have enabled the cancer center to fund seed grants for innovative new research ideas, recruit top faculty to Northwestern, and develop training programs for students, residents, and fellows who will be future leaders in the field of oncology.
+Gifts from thousands of generous donors, with the Lurie family leading the way, have enabled seed grants for innovative new research ideas, recruitment of top faculty to Northwestern, and development of training programs for students, residents, and fellows who will be future leaders in the field of oncology.

 “I know I speak on behalf of our whole team at Lurie Cancer Center when I say that I am deeply grateful for Bob and Ann’s support back in 1991, and for Ann’s continuing involvement in our mission today,” shared Dr. Platanias.